sihongho/sihongho.github.io/_projects/project_cmarl_amod.md

 category: MARL+AMoD
 ---

-`We are happly to introduce our recent publication on AI4ABM Workshop at the International Conference on Learning Representations (ICLR) 2023:`
+`We are happly to introduce our recent publication on 2023 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS):`

-### "A Robust and Constrained Multi-Agent Reinforcement Learning Method for Electric Vehicle Rebalancing in AMoD Systems"
+### "A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems"

 <div class="publications">

-{% bibliography -f papers -q @*[key=he2022robust_ai4abm]* %}
+{% bibliography -f papers -q @*[key=he2023robust_iros_uncertain_model]* %}

 </div>